w3c-webmob/ServiceWorkersDemos/todo-app/README.md

 For this app you will need to [1] register a ServiceWorker [2] detect fetches to see when the app is loaded [3] use the ServiceWorker cache to load into and from.

-### I have questions!
+### Questions
-Please ask them in the issues!
+If you have questions please ask them in the issues.
+Just start a new issue with your question.